How to Buy a Paddle Board

 Customer Service: Customer service should come first for every company because it reflects your entire business and how you value your past and potential customers.
 At ISLE, customer service is our number #1 priority and we’ve built our brand around it.

 - 98% referrals.
-Practically every past customer had an amazing experience and would refer us to their family and friends.
+Practically every past customer has had such an amazing experience they’ve referred us to family and friends.